Harisguhan/CarRental-WagenHub-/README.md

 - **Docker Support:** Future enhancement to containerize the application.
 - **CI/CD Integration:** Automate deployment using GitHub Actions.
-- **Cloud Deployment:** AWS, Azure or Google Cloud production hosting.
+- **Cloud Deployment:** AWS, Azure or Google Cloud for production hosting.

 ## Contributing

 Contributions are welcome!
 Fork the repository and submit a pull request with your improvements.